Samuel-Bowden/zonkey/README.md

 $ zonkey run hello_world.zonk
 Hello World!
 ```
-Well done on writing your first Zonkey script!

-Lets try something slightly more fancy so you can see the power of Zonkey.
+Lets try something slightly more fancy to see how GUIs are created with the Zonkey programming language.

 Open another file in your code editor and enter the following.